Graduate Admissions

 Financial Support- Graduate Assistantships and Graduate Scholarships

-Upon admission into an on-campus graduate degree program, the Office of the Dean of Graduate School and Sponsored Research may offer financial support in the form of a Graduate Scholarship and/or Graduate Assistantship.
+Upon admission into an on-campus graduate degree program, the Office of the Dean of Graduate School and Sponsored Research may offer financial support in the form of a Graduate Assistantship and/or Graduate Scholarship.
 In these cases, the financial support award will be included in the offer of admission.
-Graduate Scholarships and/or Graduate Assistantships are awarded based on the academic merit of each application, at the time of application review.
+Graduate Assistantships and/or Graduate Scholarship are awarded based on the academic merit of each application, at the time of application review.
 No additional applications are required.

 Graduate Assistantship for On Campus Programs